rvesse/stardog-docs/src/docs/security.html.md

 <t>secnote</t>

 Make sure that you know what you're doing before you copy any of the snippets of shell code or configuration syntax into a real Linux system.
-We trust us; and you probably should trust us; that said, *trust but verify*. *You've been warned.*
+We trust us and you probably should trust us; that said, *trust but verify*. *You've been warned.*

 ### Creating A Basic Stardog Environment

-The Stardog library files should be copied from the distribution directory into a permanent location in the host system---we're big fans of the `/opt`--and--`/var` approach, but your needs may vary.
+The Stardog library files should be copied from the distribution directory into a permanent location in the host system--we're big fans of the `/opt`--and--`/var` approach, but your needs may vary.
 The snippet below chooses a common location and uses a versioning string to facilitate parallel installs of different Stardog releases.
 An administrator may choose any location.